phamson02/coqui-ai-TTS/docs/source/finetuning.md

     Fine-tuning comes to the rescue in this case.
 You can take one of our pre-trained models and fine-tune it on your own speech dataset and achieve reasonable results with only a couple of hours of data.

     However, note that, fine-tuning does not ensure great results.
-The model performance still depends on the {ref}`dataset quality <what_makes_a_good_dataset>` and the hyper-parameters you choose for fine-tuning.
+The model performance still depends on the [dataset quality](what_makes_a_good_dataset.md) and the hyper-parameters you choose for fine-tuning.
 Therefore, it still takes a bit of tinkering.